"To The Men in White: Another viewpoint"

 independently or to represent the people's interests because they've got

+millions to lose if they don't toe party lines.
+Because they're paid millions, what incentives do they have to empathize with someone struggling with 2 jobs to make ends meet?
 It is ludicrous to suggest that the money proposition is meant to attract because these people, especially those who later became Ministers, had taken a cut in their salary when they gave up their job/career.
 Two such key persons are Ng Eng Hen, the surgeon, and, Shanmugam, the current Minister of Law.
 And if Tharman Shanmugaratnam and Heng Swee Keat, both from MAS, were to follow the route taken by Koh Beng Seng (another MAS staff, but who left for the private sector), they would, like Koh Beng Seng, have financial institutions fighting to seduce them with more money and better benefits.
 Another such MAS staff who left and who is doing very well in the private sector is Tan Hak Leh, formerly CEO of Great Eastern Insurance and now the CEO of Singapore AIA.

 The money proposition is to help to narrow the gap-loss between what they would be getting as a Minister versus what they were getting in their careered day-job, or, if they had gone into the private sector.
 Also, notwithstanding that the high-flyers were identified as Ministerial potential, there was no certainty that they would be made Minister.
 Hence, when these high-flyers gave up their secured job to answer the call to serve, they were taking a bigger risk!
 Two such high-flyers who were not made Minister are Dr. Balaji and David Lim.
 And worse than that is that of Ong Ye Kung who left the Government Administrative Service (his last position was the Principal Private Secretary to PM Lee Hsien Loong) to contest the election, and lost!!)